-2.6 Experimental Schedule
+2.5 Experimental Schedule

 Not all experiments listed above would occur on the same time scale.
 We envision an initial flagship experiment, which would be either the neutron lifetime, or the gravity experiment.
-In tandem we would use a second UCN beamline to conduct R&D related to the n-EDM experiment, and related to nanofilms research.
-In the far future, we could consider the experiments employing ions stored in a ring containing an internal UCN target.
+In tandem we would use a second UCN beamline to conduct R&D related to the n-EDM experiment, and to conduct surface nanoscience research.